Underdog promo code CBSSPORTS2: New play $5, get $100 offer for NFL, CBB, more

 RB Jonathan Taylor, Indianapolis Colts, 0.5 rushing + receiving touchdowns - Lower (1.33x)

 Taylor has been held out of the end zone in five games this season, including in last week's overtime loss at Kansas City.
 He did not score in a 27-20 loss at Pittsburgh on Nov.
-2. Pick it at Underdog:
+2. He faces an uphill battle to find the endzone versus Houston, which owns the No. 1 total defense and the No. 2 scoring defense.
+Pick it at Underdog:

 QB Brock Purdy, San Francisco 49ers, 1.5 passing touchdowns - Lower (0.82x)